kubiq APM Integration Guide

 Step 3: Run your app with the wrapper

-Prefix your normal startup command (like python manage.py runserver or uvicorn) with the opentelemetry-instrument wrapper.
+Simply prefix your normal startup command (like python manage.py runserver or uvicorn) with kubiq-apm.
+It will automatically configure endpoints and read your environment variables.

 bash

-export OTEL_SERVICE_NAME="my-python-service" export OTEL_EXPORTER_OTLP_TRACES_ENDPOINT="http://localhost:3001/api/apm/v1/traces" # For FastAPI / Uvicorn Server opentelemetry-instrument uvicorn main:app # For Django Server opentelemetry-instrument python manage.py runserver
+export OTEL_SERVICE_NAME="my-python-service" # Optional: It defaults to http://localhost:3001/api/apm/v1/traces automatically! # export OTEL_EXPORTER_OTLP_TRACES_ENDPOINT="http://localhost:3001/api/apm/v1/traces" # For generic Python files kubiq-apm python main.py # For FastAPI / Uvicorn Server kubiq-apm uvicorn main:app # For Django Server kubiq-apm python manage.py runserver

 3. Java (Spring Boot)